Explore Cape York Peninsula including Cooktown

-Welcome to historic Cooktown, and the remote, unspoilt beauty of Cape York Peninsula.
+Welcome to the remote, unspoilt beauty of Cape York Peninsula.
 Captain Cook's arrival on the banks of the Endeavour River in 1770 led to his first recorded meaningful contact and reconciliation with Aboriginal people.
-Discover this unique history and Cooktown's colourful past on a stroll around town, and experience the raw beauty of one of Australia's last true frontiers.
+Discover this unique history and Cooktown's colourful past on a stroll around town, then head further north up the Peninsula to experience the raw beauty of one of Australia's last true frontiers.

 From February 2012, all camping in national park and resource reserve camping areas on Cape York Peninsula will need to be pre-booked.